alik0211/mtproto-core/readme.md

 #### `params: object`
 Parameters for `method` from `https://core.telegram.org/method/{method}#parameters`.

+1. If the method needs the `flags` parameter, `flags` is calculated automatically 🙃

-If you need to pass a constructor use `_`.
+2. If you need to pass a constructor use `_`.
 Example for [users.getFullUser](https://core.telegram.org/method/users.getFullUser#parameters):
 ```js
 const params = {
   id: {